marianmeres/emoji-list/README.md

 # @marianmeres/emoji-list

 List of emojis (data from https://unicode.org/emoji/charts/full-emoji-list.html) compiled into javascript plain object maps.
-Useful for various emoji processing tools.
+Useful as a low level helpers for various emoji processing tools.

 NOTE: only default skin-tone